eman-alatawi/FaveOne-FrontEnd/README.md

 - Add User-Profile feature.
 - Various improvements in the UI.
   -  A clickable Dialog about the Actor Info when trying to add a new drama/movie or edit an existing one.
 [The dialog contains basic information and a list of related movies or dramas]
+  -  A clickable Dialog about the Movie/Drama Info when trying to add a new Episode or edit an existing one.
+[The dialog contains basic information and a list of related episodes]
 ## Important Links

 - [FaveOne Back-End Repo](https://github.com/eman-alatawi/FavOne-BackEnd)